-Figure 7 shows the change in holdings of EME bonds from each region as a percentage of the fund's NAV, for the median sized fund during the 2013 Taper Tantrum.
+Figure 7 shows the change in holdings of EME bonds from each region as a percentage of the fund's NAV, for the median-sized fund during the 2013 Taper Tantrum.
 Investor redemptions (outflows) and valuation effects both reduced the value of funds' holdings of bonds from all three regions.
-31 However, notice that manager allocation offset these effects in Latin America and Emerging Europe, Middle East and Africa (EMEA), and contributed a meaningful portion of the fall in holdings of EME Asia bonds.
+However, notice that manager allocation offset these effects in Latin America and Emerging Europe, Middle East and Africa (EMEA), and contributed a meaningful portion of the fall in holdings of EME Asia bonds.
+The pattern we identify is consistent with country-level aggregate portfolio debt flows data from the IMF, which show foreign capital inflows to Asia were -2% in this period, compared to +2% in EMEA and +10% in Latin America.
 The reasons for the regional differences are beyond the scope of this paper, the key point is the importance of the manager reallocation component.
 In two cases allocation offset investor outflows, while in one case it added.